Everything you need to know about government housing

 Depending on where you are, you will be listed on a Municipal Housing Demand Database or your province’s Housing Needs Register.
 When new projects are built you might be allocated housing.
 Remember to keep your proof of registration.
 If you move let the department where you applied know so they can find you if your house becomes available.

-Government subsidy housing (commonly known as RDP houses)
+Government subsidy housing – commonly known as Breaking New Ground (BNG) or RDP houses

 These are houses that have been built by the government and are given to low-income families.
-Government Subsidy houses are owned, not rented, by beneficiaries.
+Government subsidy houses are owned, not rented, by beneficiaries.
+You should be given a title deed for your house.

-To qualify for an RDP house you must meet the National Housing Subsidy Scheme criteria.
+To qualify for a BNG (previously RDP) house, you must meet the National Housing Subsidy Scheme criteria.
 This means you must be:

 • Married or living with a partner, or single and have dependants (single military veterans or aged people without dependents also qualify)

-• Earn less than R3,500 per month per household (so if two people in your family earn and these earnings amount to more than R3,500 per month you will not qualify)
+• Earning less than R3,500 per month per household (so if two people in your family earn an income and these earnings amount to more than R3,500 per month you will not qualify)

 • A first-time government subsidy recipient